2-3 tbsp. tahini

 Through my studies in herbalism and native California plant medicine I came across this wonderful remedy for pain.
 Do you experience aches, joint pain, muscle soreness, menstrual cramps, nerve pain, etc?
 This Liniment was used by the Chumash to alleviate the previous conditions, even broken bones!
 I have tested this many time with friends and family, and it has alleviated any neck pain.
 Although the brain processes pain, all pain in the body is felt mostly in the organ of skin, and why the skin is treated directly.
 Once these power plants are collected and stored in a jar for 6 weeks, the liniment is ready.
 I am offering this healing remedy for sale in the store below if you don't have access to these wonderful plants.

 Traditional Healing Liniment for Pain.
-Through my studies of Native Medicine I came across this beautiful remedy, it has been used by the Chumash for generations and wanted to pass on this knowledge and transformative product.
-The 4 oz. spray is directly applied to the site of pain.
+Through my studies of Native Plant Medicine I was entrusted with this beautifully powerful remedy.
+It has been used traditionally by the Chumash Indians for generations and wanted to pass on this knowledge and transformative product.
+The 4 oz. spray is applied topically on the direct site of pain.
+The skin is the best way to absorb the medicine, ensuring it drives in deep, healing and easing pain long term.
 Can be used for: aches, pains, menstrual cramps, arthritis, nerve pain, and more!
-All plants collected from California and made and blessed by me.
+All plants locally and ethically sourced from California, made, and blessed by me.